lokalise/lokalise-pull-action/README.md

 - `async_mode` — Download translations in asynchronous mode.
 Not recommended for small projects but required for larger ones (>= 10 000 key-language pairs).
 Defaults to `false`.
 - `flat_naming` — Use flat naming convention.
 Set to `true` if your translation files follow a flat naming pattern like `locales/en.json` instead of `locales/en/file.json`.
 Defaults to `false`.
-- `skip_include_tags` — Skip setting the `--include-tags` argument during download.
+- `skip_include_tags` — Skip setting the `"include_tags"` param during download.
 This will download all translation keys for the specified format, regardless of tags.
-- `skip_original_filenames` — Skips setting the `--original-filenames` and `--directory-prefix` arguments during download.
-You can disable original filenames by setting `--original-filenames=false` explicitly via `additional_params`.
+- `skip_original_filenames` — Skips setting the `"original_filenames": true` and `"directory_prefix": "/"` params during download.
+You can disable original filenames by setting `"original_filenames": false` explicitly via `additional_params`.
-- `additional_params` — Extra parameters to pass when sending API request.
+- `additional_params` — Extra parameters to pass when sending [File download API request](https://developers.lokalise.com/reference/download-files).
+Must be valid JSON.
 For example, you can use `"indentation": "2sp"` to manage indentation.
 Defaults to an empty string.
 Multiple params can be specified:

 ```yaml
 additional_params: >